lkiesow/leihs-wiki/Deployment.md

 After installation, a default user is created for the Database Authentication module.

-Username: admin
+- Username: admin
-Password: password
+- Password: password

 Please change the admin password immediately after logging in the first time.
 Otherwise other people will also be able to log in using the well known default password.

-If logging in does not work, you should try deleting your browser cache/cookies.
-Some users had issues using older versions of Firefox (32.x).

 The roles themselves are described under [Roles](Roles).